Lisa Walsh

 Download CV

 How can everyone live their own version of the good life?
 Philosophers, writers, and laypeople have attempted to answer this question for centuries.
-One emerging answer increasing backed by psychological science suggests that feelings of connectedness, which are prompted by strong interpersonal relationships and positive social behaviors, are the key to a happy and fulfilling life.
+One emerging answer increasing backed by psychological science suggests that feelings of connectedness, which are prompted by positive social behaviors and satisfying close relationships, are the key to a happy and fulfilling life.

 Accordingly, I research the who, what, where, when, why and how of happiness.
-I investigate the architecture of subjective well-being, including its outcomes (e.g., positive emotions, life satisfaction), mechanisms (e.g., social connection), moderators (e.g., gender, personality), and downstream consequences (e.g., career success, physical health).
-In broadest terms, my work aims to (1) identify links between interpersonal relationships (with romantic partners, friends, family) and well-being, and (2) understand the effects of positive social behaviors (e.g., expressing gratitude, doing acts of kindness) on well-being.
+I investigate the architecture of subjective well-being, including its outcomes (e.g., positive emotions, life satisfaction), predictors (e.g., extraversion), mechanisms (e.g., social connection), moderators (e.g., culture), and downstream consequences (e.g., career success, physical health).
+In broadest terms, my work aims to (1) understand the effects of social behaviors (e.g., expressing gratitude, doing acts of kindness) on well-being, and (2) investigate links between close relationships (with romantic partners, friends, family) and well-being.
+Considering the rise of digital communication, I also examine the effects of technology (e.g., smartphones, social media, AI) on social interactions, close relationships, and well-being.

 I completed my Ph.D. in the Positive Activities and Well-Being Lab at UC Riverside with Dr. Sonja Lyubomirsky.
-I am currently working as a Postdoctoral Research Associate with Dr. Victor Kaufman in the UCLA Marriage and Close Relationships Lab, which is directed by Dr. Benjamin Karney and Dr. Thomas Bradbury.
+I am currently working as a Postdoctoral Research Associate with Dr. Benjamin Karney, Dr. Thomas Bradbury, and Dr. Victor Kaufman in the UCLA Marriage and Close Relationships Lab.

-• How different types of relationships (with romantic partners, friends, and family) are uniquely and interactively associated with well-being
+• How are different types of close relationships (with romantic partners, friends, and family) interactively linked to well-being?

-• How happiness precedes and leads to career success
+• Does happiness precede and lead to career success?

 I currently live in Mar Vista, California with my husband Tim Yeo.